jon-lind-sn/fluent-tools/README.md

 ## X_Require Script Include

-NOTE: This is currently **broken**.
+NOTE: This **was broken** before Xanadu Patch 2.
 You will get a "require not defined" error when trying to call modules from other scopes.
 A patch is on the way, and when it's released the following will work for you.

 ### How it works

 In order to call a module from ES5 or cross scope it needs a wrapper in the same scope as the module.
 Luckily it's not necessary to map every export to the new wrapper object.
-Add this script include to your scope and name it `x_require`.
+Add this script include to your scope and name it `x_require` (I have also added a UI Action to do this automatically--see the next section if you have installed this scope in your instance).

 ```javascript
 var x_require = function (path) {